All-optical quantum computing using cubic phase gates: Applications

 For instance, a unit-fidelity, non-Clifford gate on physical GKP qubits is possible with a self-Kerr-based interaction $\sim\hat n^2$ \cite{Royer2022}.
-The CZ gate as discussed in this section could also be realized near-deterministically based on a (weak) cross-Kerr-interaction number-QND approach including feedforward \cite{Nemoto2004}, though the single-mode model for treating the naturally available nonlinear optical interactions in this case must be handled with care \cite{Shapiro2006}.
-Compared with other schemes that aim at obtaining quartic Kerr-type interactions and either employ a very large number of elementary cubic or quartic gates \cite{LLoyd1999, Sefi2011, Douce2019} or a smaller number of then absolutely necessary quartic gates (such as single-mode quartic phase gates) \cite{Sefi2013}, our scheme only requires elementary cubic single-mode gates of reasonable number.
-This is also distinct from the approach of Ref.~\cite{Johnsson21} where a CV single-mode self-Kerr gate is obtained conditionally with Gaussian ancilla states and operations including homodyne measurements (even deterministically when feedforward operations are allowed), assuming a two-mode controlled phase rotation gate is available (e.g., based on Faraday interactions in atomic ensembles).
-Complementary to this, our work demonstrates how to optically get the controlled phase rotation gate in the first place and then how to combine four such gates (instead of just a single one \cite{Johnsson21}) to obtain CV Kerr gates in an unconditional and measurement-free fashion.
+The CZ gate as discussed in this section could also be realized near-deterministically based on a cross-Kerr-interaction number-QND approach including feedforward \cite{Nemoto2004}, though the single-mode model for treating the naturally available nonlinear optical interactions in this case must be handled with care \cite{Shapiro2006}.
+Compared with other schemes that aim at obtaining quartic Kerr-type interactions and either employ large numbers of elementary cubic or quartic gates, starting in the thousands for similar fidelities \cite{LLoyd1999, Sefi2011, Douce2019}, or a smaller number of then absolutely necessary quartic gates \cite{Sefi2013}, our scheme only requires about a hundred elementary cubic single-mode gates.
+This is also distinct from the approach of Ref.~\cite{Johnsson21} where a CV single-mode self-Kerr gate is obtained conditionally with Gaussian ancilla states and operations including homodyne measurements, assuming a two-mode controlled phase rotation gate is available, e.g., from Faraday interactions in atomic ensembles.
+Complementary to this, our paper demonstrates how to optically get the controlled phase rotation gate in the first place and then how to combine four such gates, instead of just a single one as in \cite{Johnsson21}, to obtain CV Kerr gates in an unconditional and measurement-free fashion.
 Nonetheless, our decompositions for controlled phase rotation gates could also be applied to the scheme of Ref.~\cite{Johnsson21}.

 Quantum error correction based on a system of sufficiently many physical, photonic qubits, for which the entangling gate discussed in this section works, would nevertheless come with a large experimental overhead.
-A more hardware-efficient, and hence potentially promising approach, makes use of bosonic quantum error correction codes with physical oscillator states clearly beyond (average) excitation (photon) numbers of one.
-An important candidate for this is the GKP code which we treat next.
+A more hardware-efficient, and hence potentially promising approach, makes use of bosonic quantum error correction codes with physical oscillator states clearly beyond average photon numbers of one.
+An important candidate for this is the GKP code, which we treat next.